xumzheng/microsoft-graph-docs/api-reference/v1.0/resources/contentTypeOrder.md

 ms.date: 09/13/2017
 title: ContentTypeOrder
 ms.localizationpriority: medium
-description: "The contentTypeOrder resource specifies in which order the Content Type will appear in the selection UI." ms.prod: ""
+description: The contentTypeOrder resource specifies in which order the Content Type will appear in the selection UI. ms.prod: ''
 doc_type: resourcePageType
 ---